Linuxfabrik/lfops/roles/mongodb/README.md

 # Ansible Role linuxfabrik.lfops.mongodb

-This role installs and configures a [MongoDB](https://www.mongodb.com/) server.
+This role installs and configures a [MongoDB](https://www.mongodb.com/) server, and configures daily database dumps.

 Runs on